joshuaskelly/twitch-observer/README.md

 ## Features

 - *Pure Python:* No extra dependencies.
 Just plain and simple Python.
-- *Small API:* With three classes and four methods, you can learn it over a coffee break.
+- *Small API:* With three classes and seven methods, you can learn it over a coffee break.
 - *Event Based:* Makes writing apps easy and straightforward.
 - *Context Manager:* Further simplifies working with observers.